writer, musician, producer

 Greetings!
 I descend from the Ngāi Tahu tribe in the beautiful South Island, and from Ngāti Raukawa, Ngāti Toa and Te Āti Awa in the North Island.
 My Māori heritage is from my father's side.
 Both of my parents also have non-Māori heritage, from England and in the case of my mother's family, Bavaria (a little place called Oberammergau).

-Hinemoana Baker has published, produced and performed as a singer songwriter and poet since the early 1990’s in New Zealand, Indonesia, Australia and the USA.
-She writes lyrical poetry and folk-based acoustic music.
-She also works as a producer, with a special passion for spoken word and sonic experimentation.
-Sometimes she works as a features producer for Radio New Zealand - many people remember her programme 'Waiata', a weekly feature about Māori Music which is still running on Radio New Zealand National.
+Hinemoana Baker has published, produced and performed as a singer songwriter and poet since the early 1990’s in New Zealand, Indonesia, Australia, Europe and the USA.
+She writes lyric poetry and acoustic music, and performs as a poet, sound artist and singer.
+She also works as producer, with a special passion for spoken word and sonic experimentation.
+Sometimes she works as a features producer for Radio New Zealand - many people remember her programme 'Waiata', a weekly feature about Māori Music on Radio New Zealand National.

 Her writing and music have taken her all around New Zealand for readings and performances, and offshore as well.
-Recently she spent three months in the United States as a writer in residence at the University of Iowa, as part of their International Writing Programme.
+She spent three months in the United States as a writer in residence at the University of Iowa, as part of their International Writing Programme.
 A highlight of her time in the United States was a performance alongside Pulitzer Prizewinner Yosef Komunyakaa in Pittsburgh, with the Oliver Lake Big Band.
-In February 2012, she returns the the US, to read and perform in New York City as part of the Phantom Billstickers Poetry on Posters launch.
+In February 2012, she returned to the US, to read and perform in New York City as part of the Phantom Billstickers Poetry on Posters launch.

 Hinemoana is a graduate of the prestigious Master of Arts programme at the International Institute of Modern Letters at Victoria University, Wellington.